Feastio

 Silos Baking Co. bread basket

-The menu at Magnolia Table is updated with the seasons, so there may be minor differences between what you read here and what's available when you go.
+The menu at Magnolia Table is updated with the seasons, so there may be minor differences between what you read here and what is available when you visit.

 Pumpkin bread with chocolate chips